AED: An black-box NLP classifier model attacker: Related works

+Commonly in the NLP model attack, we mainly applied perturbation strategies like insertion, modiﬁcation, and removal of sentences, words, or characters to fool the model to make the wrong production of those methods we call textual adversarial attacks.
+According to the perturbations units, textual adversarial attacks can be divided into three levels according to the generated adversarial examples: character-level attacks, word-level attacks, and sentence-level.
+A character-level attack is to disturb several characters in a word, which can be the deletion, insertion, or swapping of two characters.
+The method work against currently-deployed commercial systems, however, misspellings can be easily detected during input sanitization~\cite{heigold_how_2017,boucher2022bad}.

+A word-level attack is to manipulate the whole word in the text.
+The most common word-level attacks are trigger phrase insertion~\cite{wallace2021concealed} and swapping~\cite{morris_textattack_2020}.
+The modifications are mainly based on synonym substitution.
+Hence, after a careful design, humans are more imperceptible to those word-level modifications than char-level attacks.

-Samanta and Mehta \cite{samanta_towards_2017} proposed a word-level black-box attack based on word salience, This method first is to uses FGSM to approximate the contribution of a word to the classification result.
+Meanwhile, according to the way of selecting manipulated words, the word-level adversarial attack can be classified into gradient-based, importance-based~\cite{gan_improving_2019}.
+Samanta and Mehta~\cite{samanta_towards_2017} proposed a word-level black-box attack based on word salience.
+This method first uses FGSM to approximate a word's contribution to the classification result.
 Then the adverb words that have a great contribution to the classifier will be substituted by a candidate.
-The candidate pool is consists of synonyms, typos, and genre-specific keywords whose term frequencies are high in the corpus.
-Ren et al \cite{ren_generating_2019} improved Samanta and Mehta's method and give out a greedy algorithm called probability-weighted word saliency (PWWS).
-The synonym set is built with WordNet, the candidate is selected if the substitute causes the most significant change in the classification probability.
+The candidate pool consists of synonyms, typos, and genre-specific keywords with high term frequencies in the corpus.
+Ren et al.~\cite{ren_generating_2019} improved Samanta and Mehta's method and gave out a greedy algorithm called probability-weighted word saliency (PWWS).
+The synonym set is built with WordNet, which means a candidate is selected if the substitute causes the most significant change in the classification probability.
+Alzantot et al.~\cite{alzantot_generating_2018} proposed a black box attack algorithm based on a genetic algorithm.
+In the algorithm, they provide a subroutine called Perturb.
+With a candidate pool with $k$ words to n maximize the target label prediction probability.